elysiajs/documentation/docs/at-glance.md

     }"
 />

 Elysia's goal is to help you write less TypeScript and focus more on Business logic.
-Let the complex type be handled by the framework.
+Let the complex types be handled by the framework.

 TypeScript is not needed to use Elysia, but it's recommended to use Elysia with TypeScript.